armindojr/playwright-exercise/README.md

 # Playwright Exercise

 ## Description
-Training playwright automation skills with dummy website
+Training playwright e2e and api automation skills with dummy website and dummy endpoint

 ## Motivation
-I've created this exercise to improve and train my skills with `Playwright`, using a well known dummy website to do basic things on frontend that can possibly be used on another website or scenarios.
+I've created this exercise to improve and train my skills with `Playwright`, using a well known dummy website and endpoint to do basic things on frontend or create some basic requests that can possibly be used on another website or scenarios.

 ## Cloning and running the project
 - You must have git installed and configured correctly